dominikwerder/rfcs/text/0000-reuse-fields-on-drop.md

 # Motivation
 [motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

-## Illustration of the issue we want to solve
+## Issue with today's Rust
 [issues]: #issues

 ### Example 1

-As an example, imagine a `struct Writer` which owns a `File`.
-When `Writer` gets dropped, we want to make sure that it sends that `File` for further usage.
+As an example to illustrate the issue, imagine a `struct Writer` which owns a `File`.
+When `Writer` gets dropped, we want to make sure that it sends that `File` elsewhere for further usage.

 ```rust
 struct Writer {